-A total of 72 graduate-level units are required for this degree.
+A total of 72.0 graduate-level units are required for this degree.
 The core courses must be passed with a grade of B or better, and the overall minimum GPA requirement is 3.0.
 There is no foreign language requirement for this degree.
-The time-to-degree for the Ph.D. is five years.
+The time-to-degree for the Ph.D. is three years to advance and five years to complete.